colejarczyk/doc/cookbook/how_to_add_new_field_to_entity.rst

 Controllers
 ^^^^^^^^^^^

-Controller responsible for registering customer is located in file ``backend/src/Ui/Rest/Controller/User/Customer/PostRegister.php``.
+Controller responsible for registering a customer is located in the file ``backend/src/Ui/Rest/Controller/User/Customer/PostRegister.php``.
 FormType associated with register customer is ``src/Infrastructure/User/Form/Type/CustomerRegistrationFormType.php``.
-There we have to add our a new field:
+There, we need to add our new field:

 .. code-block:: php